 Just like the generate command, you can use an expression to set a biome in a particular shape.
 This uses the same syntax as above, but takes a biome id instead of a pattern.
-It currently only uses x and z as inputs.

 Note: As of Minecraft 1.15, biomes are stored in 3 dimensions.
-However, neither Minecraft nor WorldEdit can fully use this format yet, so biomes are still just treated as full columns.
+Since 1.16, WorldEdit uses the full 3D biomes, but there are some new limitations from Mojang.
+See Setting Biomes for more details.